marceloandrioni/tds_installation/README.md

 Note: by default, the maximum allocated memory for TDS is only 4GB.
 You can change this editing the `-Xmx` flag in `setenv.sh`

+Note: if the Tomcat server will be behind a proxy (usual in a corporate setup), uncomment and configure the proxy section the `setenv.sh` file.

 Copy the `tomcat-users.xml` file to `/usr/local/tds/tomcat/conf`.
 This file defines the manager role, so the user can access the [Manager Application](http://localhost:8080/manager/html/) after Tomcat is started.

 ```